Time & Date

 Curated Cuisine is WBUR CitySpace's monthly series featuring conversations with renowned chefs and restaurateurs.

-Join food writer and stylist Sheryl Julian for a discussion with chef Douglass Williams.
+Food writer and stylist Sheryl Julian interviews chef Douglass Williams.
 Born and raised in New Jersey, Williams was destined for the hospitality industry.
 With parents who loved to cook, he was taught to make scrambled eggs with a wooden spoon at just four years of age.
 At seventeen, following surgery for Crohn’s disease and fueled by a newfound interest in wellness, Williams learned about cooking using clean foods and whole produce before eventually enrolling at Atlantic Culinary College.

 After earning his culinary arts degree, Williams traveled the world learning from the best.
 From Thailand to Paris to New York City to Boston, he worked and staged at some of the best restaurants including: Boston’s Radius and Coppa, Corton in New York City and Akarme in Paris.